curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 === Transfer of Information

 Under the WPOA, STEM image formation is linear in the specimen phase.
-This allows us to define a contrast transfer function (CTF), $text("CTF")(bold(q))$, describing how well spatial frequencies of the specimen are transmitted or, in the context of STEM phase retrieval techniques, how faithfully they can be reconstructed.
+This allows us to define a contrast transfer function, $text("CTF")(bold(q))$,describing how well spatial frequencies of the specimen are transmitted or, in the context of STEM phase retrieval techniques, how faithfully they can be reconstructed.
 We write the reconstructed phase as:
 $
   tilde(psi)_text("rec")(bold(q)) &= 2 tilde(phi)(bold(q)) times text("CTF")(bold(q)),